 So we’ve chosen the Samsung Developer’s conference as a way to make this important aspect of your tech stack easier, more flexible and with a little love from open source tools like Express Gateway, an open source API gateway built entirely on Express.js.

 If you have questions about Express Gateway or want to get more involved in our community, please consider joining our Gitter.
 We’ve been working hard to create an open and transparent environment where you can get your questions answered and meet other devs interested in open source.

 - Subscribe to our Newsletter

-- Sign up for our private beta – your feedback helps prioritize our roadmap with the most value realized within the shortest amount of time
+- Sign up for a demo – your feedback helps prioritize our roadmap with the most value realized within the shortest amount of time

 - Learn about the inaugural feature set we’re striving for to make APIs repeatedly fast, easy and manageable as you evolve through the API lifecycle itself.